Instructions for Authors

 How to Submit

-The submissions can be made by using one of the following ways:
+Please submit your manuscript using one of the following ways:

 1- The manuscript and related files can be submitted by online submission system using the following link: